damienstanton/go-generics/docs/README.md

+# NOTE

+This repo is from an older talk, which has been replaced with [this one.](https://github.com/damienstanton/generic-go)

 # What is the point?

 Certain classess of algorithms and data structures are simpler to write and reason about when the types are _parameterized_, and the concrete implementation is left up to the compiler.
 These include: